Skip to content

 • The more players are online at the same time, the greater the load on the server.

-• Too high values can lead to stuttering, connection problems or high RAM utilization.
+• Values that are too high can cause stuttering, connection problems or high RAM usage.

 1. Open server.properties